For what?

 If so, then the VPN tunnel is working successfully.

-From the Linux terminal, you can check your IP address by typing:
+From the terminal to Linux You can check your IP address by entering the command:

 Source: habr.com